A Feasibility Study on Indoor Localization and Multi-person Tracking Using Sparsely Distributed Camera Network with Edge Computing: Method Materials

-The overall computing configuration consists of 4 primary segments: the cloud server, the on-premise fog server, the private edge computing networking infrastructure, and the 38 edge computing camera devices.
+The complete computing setup comprises four key components: the off-site cloud server, the on-site fog server, the edge computing network infrastructure, and the array of 39 edge computing camera devices.
+Here, on-site and off-site servers refer to servers that are physically present in the study site and servers places outside of the study site respectively.
 This configuration is shown in \autoref{fig:compute_config}.

-The 2D poses, which consists of 17 keypoints based on the MS COCO format~\cite{lin2014microsoft}, and bounding boxes estimated by the edge computing camera devices are stored on a Health Insurance Portability and Accountability Act (HIPAA)-compliant and privacy-preserving data storage server at the study site.
-The bounding box images are only temporarily stored for one hour on the fog computing node for estimating body orientations and are not transferred to the cloud computing nodes.
-However, the 2D poses and the processed body orientation estimation results are stored for permanent data management and analysis.